Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 You can’t stop learning about SEO and declare yourself as an expert.
 SEO experts don’t usually claim themselves as experts as they know that SEO is something that evolves along with search engines and requires continuous learning.

-It’s not something like your college degrees.
+It’s not something like your college degree.
 Once you complete them, you’ll be given a certificate of accomplishment.
 But you won’t even use 30% of what you’ve learned in the industry.

 To stay in the SEO game, you need to continuously educate yourself on the changes and stay updated.